• Skip to primary navigation

 Boneless Rabbit Roulade

-boneless rabbit roulade with a green salad When I worked under the former personal chef to the princess of Monaco, boneless rabbit roulade was one of the dishes on my station.
-Essentially it’s a roll of rabbit, without bones, stuffed with a slice of prosciutto or other charcuterie that’s cooked and sliced, and served warm or cold.
+When I worked for the former personal chef to the princess of Monaco, boneless rabbit roulade was one of the dishes on my station.
+Essentially it's a roll of rabbit, without bones, stuffed with a slice of prosciutto or other charcuterie that's cooked and sliced, and served warm or cold.

 Boneless rabbit roulade